Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: Introduction

 \section{Introduction}

 An \emph{inclusion problem} asks to find a geometric object inside a given polygon that is optimal with respect to a certain parameter of interest.
 This parameter can be the area, the perimeter or any other measure of the inner object that plays a role in the application at hand.
 Several variants of the inclusion problem come up depending on the parameter to optimize, the constraints imposed in the sought object, as well as the assumptions we can make about the containing polygon.
-For example, computing a largest area or largest perimeter convex polygon inside a given polygon is quite well studied \cite{cabello2016,Goodman1981,holt2006}.
+For example, computing a largest-area or largest-perimeter convex polygon inside a given polygon is quite well studied \cite{CabelloCKSV17,Goodman1981,holt2006}.
 A significant amount of work has also been done on computing largest-area triangle inside a given polygon \cite{boyce1982,chandran1992,dobkin1979,mellissaratos1992}.
-The problems of finding largest area triangle \cite{hoog2020,kallus2017} and largest area quadrilateral \cite{rote2019} inside a convex polygon are also studied recently.
+In the last few years, there have been new efficient algorithms for the problems of finding a largest-area triangle~\cite{hoog2020,kallus2017}, a largest-area or a largest-perimeter rectangle~\cite{cabello2016}, and a largest-area quadrilateral \cite{rote2019} inside a given convex polygon.
 In this paper, we propose a deterministic $O(n \log n)$-time algorithm to find a largest-area triangle inside a given terrain, which improves the best known running time of $O(n^2)$, presented in \cite{DasDM2021}.
 These problems find applications in stock cutting \cite{Chang1986}, robot motion planning \cite{toth2017}, occlusion culling \cite{holt2006} and many other domains of facility location and operational research.
+In general, geometric optimization problems, such as \emph{inclusion, enclosure, packing, covering, and location-allocation}, often are considered in the area of Operations Research \cite{Altay2023,Dearing2023,Korf2010}.

 A polygon $P$ is \emph{$x$-monotone} if it has no vertical edge and each vertical line intersects $P$ in an interval, which may be empty.
-An $x$-monotone polygon has a unique vertex with locally minimum $x$-coordinate and a unique vertex with locally maximum $x$-coordinate; see for example~\cite[Lemma 3.4]{BergCKO08}.
+An $x$-monotone polygon has a unique vertex with locally minimum $x$-coordinate, that is, a vertex whose two adjacent vertices have larger $x$-coordinate; see for example~\cite[Lemma 3.4]{BergCKO08}.
+Similarly, it has a unique vertex with locally maximum $x$-coordinate.
 If we split the boundary of an $x$-monotone polygon at the unique vertices with maximum and minimum $x$-coordinate, we get the \emph{upper boundary} and the \emph{lower boundary} of the polygon.
 Each vertical line intersects each of those boundaries at most once.